quicwg/base-drafts/draft-ietf-quic-transport.md

 sender of the packet wishes to use (see {{connection-id-encoding}}).

 The first Handshake packet sent by a server contains a packet number of 0.
 Handshake packets are their own packet number space.
-See section
+(See {{packet-numbers}}
-{{packet-numbers}} on packet number spaces.
+for more information on packet number spaces.)
 Packet numbers are incremented normally for other Handshake packets.

 Servers MUST NOT send more than three datagrams including Initial and Handshake